 The Glacier Bay Park Rangers are picked up first thing in the morning, so they can be on

-The best part of seeing Margerie Glacier is waiting for it to calve, this is when part of ice falls off the glacier.
+The best part of seeing Margerie Glacier is waiting for it to calves, this is when part of the ice falls off the glacier.
 It makes such a noise, you hear it before you see it!
 Unfortunately, I was not fast enough to capture it on video!

-After an hour there taking in the beauty of the glacier, the ship sails to Lamplugh Glacier, that takes approximately an hour.
+After an hour there taking in the beauty of the glacier, the ship sails to Lamplugh Glacier, which takes approximately an hour.

 Lamplugh Glacier is smaller than the Margerie Glacier, it is 8 miles long/13 km and it is on an angle.
 Still just as beautiful as the Margerie Glacier.